32 things to do on Tamborine Mountain

 Scarecrows line the roads on Mount Tamborine during the annual Scarecrow Festival.
 Creativity runs wild with some of the displays – with everything from quite literally scary crows to nativity scenes a la scarecrows.
 We dare you to not get If I Only Had A Brain stuck in your head.

-We realise that the food and drink options on Mount Tamborine are seemingly endless, so follow your nose and tick it all off the list in one go at the Tamborine Mountain Street Food Festival.
-It’s held annually at Witches Chase Cheese, so keep an eye out for dates.
+We realise that the food and drink options on Tamborine Mountain are seemingly endless, so follow your nose and eat the best of it at the Tamborine Mountain Scenic Rim Eat Local Week events.
+It’s held annually throughout the Scenic Rim, so keep an eye out for dates.

 Take a bit of the mountain with you and grab some local produce and deli delights on your way home from the Vintage Pickle on Main St.